mauratee/coding_resources/coding_resources.md

 - How much do you love or hate networking / self-promotion / being your own hype man?
 - How much do you love or hate interviewing?
 Do you have any expereince with technical interviews or know anyone who does?
 - Are people of your same identity / affinity / background also students at the bootcamp?
 Does that matter to you?
+- Is the bootcamp based in or has strong connections to the geographic region where you want to work?
+If you want a job on the West Coast, is the school based there etc.?

 ##### West Coast